thin-edge/thin-edge.io/docs/src/howto-guides/003_registration.md

             Existing file: "/home/user/.tedge/tedge-certificate.pem"
             Run `tegde cert remove` first to generate a new certificate.
 ```

+> Warning!
+Removing a certificate can break the bridge and more seriously delete a certificate that was a CA-signed certificate.

 Follow the instruction to remove the existing certificate and issue [`tedge cert remove`](../references/tedge-cert.md):